 Many students believe that their degree will help them get a job.
 But are they right?
 Not necessarily.

-The jobs market is changing, and the only way to stand out from the crowd is by having a competitive edge.
+The job market is changing, and a competitive edge is the only way to stand out.
 What does that mean?
 It means finding ways to make yourself stand out.

 The secret is to develop skills that employers value.
 Employers are looking for adaptable people who can take the initiative.

-To be successful in the future, you need to show employers that you can solve problems.
+To succeed in the future, you must show employers you can solve problems.
 This can be done by showing them your ability to solve other people’s problems.

 This is where the course you choose becomes important.
-It would help if you made sure that the course you pick is one that will teach you skills that employers are looking for.
+It would help if you ensured that the system you pick will teach you skills employers are looking for.

 As you can see, these courses are quite diverse.
-Some of them are practical courses that focus on learning how to apply the concepts, while others are theoretical courses that teach you to understand what it is that you’re studying.
+Some are practical courses that focus on learning how to apply the concepts, while others are theoretical courses that teach you to understand what you’re studying.

-The first three courses listed are practical courses, but it’s worth noting that some of them can be difficult to pass.
+The first three courses listed are practical, but it’s worth noting that some of them can be difficult to pass.

 The choice of university courses varies considerably between institutions.
-You’ll need to check with each institution to find out whether they offer your chosen course.
+You’ll need to check with each institution to determine whether they offer your chosen method.

 There’s no single answer to which universities offer courses.
 Each institution has its own set of strengths and weaknesses, and your choice, of course, will depend on your preferences, your career goals, and the skills you already have.